Today we will concentrate on the wild horses of Australia:

 Perhaps we don’t realize it, but – apart from a real kangaroo we are most likely to come across wild horses when we are in the outback of Australia.

-Queensland and Northern Australia – Home of the Brumbies
+Queensland and northern Western Australia – Home of the Brumbies

-Most of the Brumbies live in the still sparsely populated north of the continent, so that you would probably encounter them in Queensland and Northern Australia.
+Most of the Brumbies live in the still sparsely populated north of the continent, so that you would probably encounter them in Queensland and northern Western Australia.

 These horses feature some unique characteristics: